jeff-zucker/solid-file-client/README.md

 See [Overwriting](#overwriting) and [Creating Paths](#creating-paths) if you need to change the default behavior.

+Note for all: Previous versions of of Solid Server tried to guess the content-type from the file extension but you should not depend on this behavior.
+Previous versions would sometimes add an extension e.g. if you created a file named "foo" with type "text/turtle", it would be renamed "foo.ttl".
+This is no longer the case, the file will be named "foo" and will still have the type "text/turtle".

-Note for advanced users : This method uses PUT, if you prefer the behavior of PODT (for example creating alternate versions of a resource rather than replacing it) use the post() method, see [Low-level Methods](#low-level-methods).
+Note for advanced users : This method uses PUT, if you prefer the behavior of POST (for example creating alternate versions of a resource rather than replacing it) use the post() method, see [Low-level Methods](#low-level-methods).

 ### <a name="createFolder">createFolder( folderURL, options )</a>